oliviervroom/searching-tree-soduku/README.md

 #### Verbose

 For analysing the algoritm we used a live monitoring of the process.
-You can use it aswell by giving the `verbose` variable the value `True` or `False`.
+You can use it aswell by setting the `verbose` variable to `True`.

 -----